Introduction

 • Below: The P&G Bayonet frame extension system.
 They add length to the frame and in the process the shoulder harness converts from our simple guide harness to the Bypass Harness.
 The Bayonets can be used to stabilize a bigger heavier load without adding the Bypass straps as well.
 These bayonet stays are just under 12" long x 1/2" x 1/8" and weigh 2.4 oz / set.
 They overlap the lower main frame for half of the length of the bayonets and make adjusting headroom a snap.

 • Q-Bayonet - At the other end of the Sarc main stays, the lower ends, are a new swiveling bayonet that adjust to accomodate different weight loads.
 When the bayonet is turned up and the frame is shortened, the pack bag compresses around it.
-These have been in production for almost 2 years and give a full range of adjustability for the packs owner.
+These have been in production for almost 4years and give a full range of adjustability for the packs owner.